Burnett01/rsync-deployments/README.md

 - `rsh` - Remote shell commands

 - `path` - The source path.
-Defaults to GITHUB_WORKSPACE
+Defaults to GITHUB_WORKSPACE and is relative to it

 - `remote_path`* - The deployment target path